 We used four highly-abundant species of predatory arthropods found in the pitfall traps, as common species are often more important for ecosystem service provision than rare species (Winfree et al. 2015).
 Pterostichus melanarius is an introduced predatory ground beetle (Coleoptera: Carabidae) that is a wide-ranging generalist (Cárcamo & Spence 1994; Larsen et al. 2003; Busch 2016).
 It is commonly found in untilled grasslands (Purtauf et al. 2005) and may use grassy field margins as larval habitat (Desender & Alderweireldt 1988).
 Pardosa distincta and Pardosa moesta are wolf spiders (Araneae: Lycosidae) that are common across the Canadian prairies and are often found in ungrazed pastures (Cárcamo et al. 2014).
 P. distincta is also commonly found in disturbed environments (Collins et al. 1996; Wade & Roughley 2010), while P. moesta appear to prefer less frequent disturbances (Kowal & Cartar 2011).
 All Pardosa use an active wandering predation strategy (Young & Edwards 1990), and may use road margins and wooded areas as habitat (Buddle 2000; Drapela et al. 2011).
 Finally, Phallangium opilio is a widely-distributed generalist harvestman (Opiliones: Phalangiidae), whose habitat preferences are poorly understood.
 They are commonly found in human-altered landscapes (Muster & Meyer 2014; Van de Poel 2015) and are generally nocturnal hunters and scavengers (Halaj & Cady 2000; Allard & Yeargan 2005b, a).

 Increased counts of organisms in pitfall traps can represent higher activity levels (same number of organisms but moving more quickly) or higher abundances (more organisms present in the vicinity of the trap).
-This means that it is impossible to disentangle arthropod activity from density using single traps (Lang 2000; Zhao et al. 2013), meaning that counts in the traps represent the “activity density” of a given organism.
+This means that it is impossible to disentangle arthropod activity from density using single traps (Lang 2000; Zhao et al. 2013), meaning that counts in the traps represent the “activity-density” of a given organism.
 However, activity density is generally positively related to ecosystem services, at least in carabids (Trichard et al. 2014; Boetzl et al. 2018; González et al. 2020), making it acceptable for our study.
 To characterize landscape composition surrounding the traps, we used publicly available classified landscape data (30 m resolution; Agriculture and Agri-Food Canada 2018).
 AAFC cropland landscape classifications from 2017 were very accurate for cultivated fields (~90%), but were less accurate for non-crop areas (~70%).
 We combined functionally similar landscape categories (cereals: Triticum aestivum and Hordeum vulgare, pulses: Pisum sativum and Lens culinaris, forest: coniferous and broadleaf).
 At each site, we extracted the proportion of each cover class within 30m annuli (rings), with the inner radius of each annulus ranging from 30 to 1470m in increments of 30m (total of 49 annuli, 1.5 km maximum).
 The ten most-common cover classes surrounding our sites represented 98% of the total land cover in our study region: grassland, cereal, canola, pasture, pulses, wetland, urban, shrubland, flax, and forest (Figure [fig:landscapeComp]); flax was removed, as only a single site had nearby flax cover.